gonstr/AntiRaidTools/Docs/README.md

 If player `Anticipâte` is dead, the best match would also be the second row of assignments.

-#### SHOW_ALL
+#### CHAIN

-If the stategy is set to `SHOW_ALL`, the addon will show all available assignments in a list.
+If the stategy is set to `CHAIN`, the addon will show all available assignments in a list.
 This can be useful if you want to chain raid CDs during phases of boss fights.

 ### Assignments